-Point Point Description A geographic location defined by longitude, latitude, and altitude.
+Point Description A geographic location defined by longitude, latitude, and altitude.
 When a Point is contained by a Placemark, the point itself determines the position of the Placemark's name and icon in Google Earth.
 In QuaDRiGa, Points are used to define static transmitters, static receivers or segment start points.
 Elements extrude Boolean value.
 Specifies whether to connect the point to the ground with a line in Google Earth.
-This element is ignored by QuaDRiGa. (optional) altitudeMode Specifies how altitude components in the <coordinates> element are interpreted (optional). clampToGround ignores the altitude specification in Google Earth, but sets the altitude of the element relative to the actual ground elevation in QuaDRiGa. relativeToGround (default in QuaDRiGa) sets the altitude of the element relative to the actual ground elevation of a particular location. absolute sets the altitude of the coordinate relative to sea level, regardless of the actual elevation of the terrain beneath the element.</coordinates> coordinates A single tuple consisting of floating point values for longitude, latitude, and altitude (in that order). (required).
-Longitude and latitude values are in degrees, where longitude $\geq$ -180 and $\leq$ 180, latitude $\geq$ -90 and $\leq$ 90, and altitude values are in meters.
+This element is ignored by QuaDRiGa. (optional) altitudeMode Specifies how altitude components in the <coordinates> element are interpreted (optional). clampToGround ignores the altitude specification in Google Earth, but sets the altitude of the element relative to the actual ground elevation in QuaDRiGa. relativeToGround (default in QuaDRiGa) sets the altitude of the element relative to the actual ground elevation of a particular location. absolute sets the altitude of the coordinate relative to sea level, regardless of the actual elevation of the terrain beneath the element.</coordinates> coordinates A single tuple consisting of floating point values for longitude, latitude, and altitude (in that order). (required) .
+Longitude and latitude values are in degrees, where longitude \geq -180 and \leq 180, latitude \geq -90 and \leq 90, and altitude values are in meters.
 Do not include spaces between the three values that describe a coordinate.

-LineString Description ted set of line segments.
-In QuaDRiGa, LineStrings are used to define mobile transers.
+LineString Description Defines a connected set of line segments.
+In QuaDRiGa, LineStrings are used to define mobile trans- mitters or receivers.
 A LineString must contain a minimum number of two coordinates.
 Elements extrude When a LineString is extruded, the line is extended to the ground, forming a polygon that looks somewhat like a wall or fence in Google Earth.
-This element is ignore by QuaDRiGa. (optional) altitudeMode Specifies how altitude components in the <coordinates> element are interpreted (optional). clampToGround ignores the altitude specification in Google Earth, but sets the altitude of the element relative to the actual ground elevation in QuaDRiGa. relativeToGround (default in QuaDRiGa) sets the altitude of the element relative to the actual ground elevation of a particular location. absolute sets the altitude of the coordinate relative to sea level, regardless of the actual elevation of the terrain beneath the element.</coordinates> coordinates Two or more coordinate tuples, each consisting of floating point values for longitude, latitude, and altitude (required).
-Longitude and latitude values are in degrees, where longitude $\geq$ -180 and $\leq$ 180, latitude $\geq$ -90 and $\leq$ 90, and altitude values are in meters.
+This element is ignore by QuaDRiGa. (optional) altitudeMode Specifies how altitude components in the <coordinates> element are interpreted (optional). clampToGround ignores the altitude specification in Google Earth, but sets the altitude of the element relative to the actual ground elevation in QuaDRiGa. relativeToGround (default in QuaDRiGa) sets the altitude of the element relative to the actual ground elevation of a particular location. absolute sets the altitude of the coordinate relative to sea level, regardless of the actual elevation of the terrain beneath the element.</coordinates> coordinates Two or more coordinate tuples, each consisting of floating point values for lon- gitude, latitude, and altitude (required) .
+Longitude and latitude values are in degrees, where longitude \geq -180 and \leq 180, latitude \geq -90 and \leq 90, and altitude values are in meters.
 Insert a space between tuples.
 Do not include spaces within a tuple.

-ExtendedData Description The ExtendedData element offers techniques for adding custom data to a KML Feature (Placemark, Document, Folder, etc.).
-This is used to assign configuration parameters to QuaDRiGa that are not processed by Google Earth.
-This can be used in three ways: • Embed antenna patterns (by adding an ExtendedData element to the Document element) • Assign QuaDRiGa simulation parameters (by adding an ExtendedData element to the Folder element) • Provide additional setting for transmitters, receivers and segments (by adding an ExtendedData element to the Placemark element) Antenna patterns are embedded by referring to QDANT elements defined in another namespaces and by referencing the external namespace within the KML file (see example above).
-Simulation parameters and additional setting for transmitters and receivers are given as untyped data/value pairs using the Data element, e.g. " <pata name="CenterFrequency"><value>26000000000</value>".
-A list of allowed settings and their meaning is given below.</pata> Sim. settings CenterFrequency
+ExtendedData Description The ExtendedData Document, Folder, o processed by Google dData element offers techniques for adding custom data to a KML Feature (Placemark, Folder, etc.).
+This is used to assign configuration parameters to QuaDRiGa that are not Google Earth.
+This can be used in three ways: • Embed anten (by adding an na patterns n ExtendedData element to the Document element) • Assign QuaD (by adding an uaDRiGa simulation parameters ag an ExtendedData element to the Folder element) additional setting for transmitters, receivers and segments ag an ExtendedData element to the Placemark element) • Provide addit (by adding an Antenna patterns are embedded by referring to QDANT elements defined in another namespaces and by referencing the external namespace within the KML file (see example above).
+Simulation parameters and additional setting for transmitters and receivers are given as untyped data/value pairs using the Data element, e.g. " <data name="CenterFrequency"><value>260000000</value></data> ".
+A list of allowed settings and their meaning is given below.
+Sim. settings CenterFrequency Center frequency in units of [Hz] (floating point value).
+For multi-frequency simulations, multiple frequency values may be given separated by commas.